Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 Eye Movement Desensitisation and Reprocessing (EMDR)

-EMDR aims to reduce the emotional intensity associated with specific traumatic memories.
+EMDR is a type of therapy that helps reduce the negative emotions associated with specific traumatic memories.

 Somatic Experiencing (SE™)